-Thanks to the database’s growth and longevity, Lee estimates the number of roundabouts in the US in 2019 is about 7,100.
-A portion of this is an estimate of unknown roundabout sites in the US (sites that exist but haven’t been identified yet), now down to 13% in 2019 from 29% in 2016 and 40% in 2013.
+Thanks to the database’s growth and longevity, Lee estimates the number of roundabouts in the US through 2020 is about 7,900.
+A portion of this is an estimate of unknown roundabout sites in the US (sites that exist but haven’t been identified yet), now down to 5.6% from 13% in 2019, 29% in 2016 and 40% in 2013.
 Most of these unknowns were built relatively recently, so aerial photos and linework haven’t caught up.

 The database has become the definitive inventory of roundabouts for the U.S., but it also has broad coverage of Canada and is now poised to become a worldwide resource.

 Lee attributes the recent growth in contributions to a rise in the number of contributors combined with recent upgrades by Ian Cameron, a senior software engineer at Kittelson.

 “In the past it was a free for all,” Lee says.
 “People could update live, unfiltered.
 At one point, somebody added a lot of junk.
 That was a setback.”
 After that, outside contributions were shut down for a while.
 The upgraded software places volunteer submissions in a queue that can easily be reviewed before posting.

 All contributions are completely anonymous, but Lee has learned to recognize the signature style of some of his frequent contributors, including one who has probably located over three thousand roundabouts.